erick-x64/typeCircle/README.md

 The project is also available online at [TypeCircle](http://typecircle.com).
 You can access the website to use the application without setting it up locally.

+## Running Locally

 ### Prerequisites

-Before running the project, ensure you have the following dependencies installed:
+Before running Locally the project, ensure you have the following dependencies installed:

 - [Rust](https://www.rust-lang.org/tools/install)
 - [libclang-dev](https://apt.llvm.org/)